networkoptix/nx_open/libs/nx_reflect/README.md

 // Copyright 2018-present Network Optix, Inc. Licensed under MPL 2.0: www.mozilla.org/MPL/2.0/

+[TOC]

 ## Introduction

-The library provides a way to iterate over instrumented structure fields at compile time.
+This library is a simple compile-time reflection API.
+For example, it provides a way to iterate over structure fields at compile-time.

 This is used to implement serialization formats like JSON.
 Example:

     #include <iostream>